thruston/Drawing-with-Metapost/README.md

 - run a Python script to read the .fls and `git add` all the files used
 - git commit and push

-Toby Thurston -- 14 Apr 2023
+Toby Thurston -- 08 May 2024

-Copyright (c) 2023 by Toby Thurston.
+Copyright (c) 2024 by Toby Thurston.
 This material may be distributed only subject to the terms and conditions set forth in the Open Publication License, v1.0 or later (the latest version is presently available at http://www.opencontent.org/openpub/).